-4.3.2 eID and Trust Services
+3.3.2 eID and Trust Services

-SourcePIN Register Regulation
+SourcePIN Registry Regulation

-The SourcePIN Register Regulation specifies the tasks of the SourcePIN Register Authority which are necessary for the implementation of the Citizen Card concept and the cooperation with its service providers.
+The SourcePIN Registry Regulation specifies the tasks of the SourcePIN Registry Authority which are necessary for the implementation of the Citizen Card concept and the cooperation with its service providers.
 The main provisions deal with the following:

-The process for creating identity links, in particular the duties of registration offices, the validation of identity and the identity link dataset;

-- The transformation of sector-specific personal identifiers (ssPIN) into ssPINs from other sectors, generating ssPINs for certain mandate relationships, and the configuration of data applications from the public sector controller; and - The electronic presentation and verification of mandate relationships as pertains to the Citizen Card concept.
+- The process for creating identity links, in particular the duties of registration offices, the validation of identity and the identity link dataset; - The transformation of sector-specific personal identifiers (ssPIN) into ssPINs from other sectors, generating ssPINs for certain mandate relationships, and the configuration of data applications from the public sector controller; and - The electronic presentation and verification of mandate relationships as pertains to the Citizen Card concept.
 One of the remarkable achievements of the Citizen Card concept is the ability to mandate relationships electronically.
 The SourcePIN Register Authority signs or seals the mandate dataset and thus prevents forgery of such datasets stored on Citizen Cards.
-The SourcePIN Register Authority enables users to view and revoke mandates online.
+The SourcePIN Registry Authority also enables users to view and revoke mandates online.

-An amendment of the SourcePIN Register Regulation and the Supplementary Register Regulation regarding the transition from the current Citizen Card system to ID Austria (eID) is currently in preparation, the new Regulation will be enacted in the first half of 2022.
+The new SourcePIN Registry Regulation 2022 regarding the transition from the current Citizen Card system to ID Austria (eID) was enacted in June 2022.